Capital Appeal Progress

 The Meath Capital Appeal Nearing Completion

-Back in summer 2023 we launched our 1.1m Capital Appeal to enable us to future proof The Meath for the people we support.
+In summer 2023 we launched our 1.1m Capital Appeal to enable us to future proof The Meath for the people we support.

 • Flat Roof above Bradbury Wing and repair to pitched roof above The Hive